Humanitarian Pooled Fund

 Improve the relevance and coherence of humanitarian response by strategically funding priorities as identified under the Humanitarian Response Plan (HRP);

 Expand the delivery of assistance in hard-to-reach areas by partnering with national and international NGOs.

 Further, the HPF aims to ensure that humanitarian needs are addressed in a collaborative manner, fostering cooperation and coordination within and between clusters and humanitarian organizations.
 As such, the HPF contributes to improving needs assessments, enhancing the HRP as the strategic planning document for humanitarian action, strengthening coordination mechanisms, in particular the cluster system, and improving accountability through an enhanced monitoring and reporting framework.

 Interventions supported by the HPF are to be consistent with the core humanitarian principles of humanity, neutrality, impartiality and independence.

-The ERF is managed by OCHA on behalf of the Humanitarian Coordinator with the support of OCHA and the Review Board.
-In addition, an Advisory Board provides general policy and strategy guidance on the overall ERF process and priorities.
-Members of the ERF Advisory Board include the donors to the fund and representatives of national and international NGOs and UN agencies.
+The HPF is managed by OCHA on behalf of the Humanitarian Coordinator with the support the Review Board.
+In addition, an Advisory Board provides general policy and strategy guidance on the overall HPF process and priorities.
+Members of the HPF Advisory Board include the donors to the fund and representatives of national and international NGOs and UN agencies.